-are the dimensionless components of the velocity vectors of the particle $k$; here we use $B=0.3$, $A=2.1$ \cite{active,HelbRMPh2001,Helbbook}.
-Finally, $\textbf{F}^{\rm chir}$ is the chirality force which is discussed in detail below.
+The social force model allows the prediction and description of the motion of pedestrians in different situations: the formation of ordered lanes of pedestrians who intend to walk in the same direction \cite{active}, behavior patterns in the escape panic \cite{hebnature}, motions through the bottleneck \cite{pedbook,HelbRMPh2001,Helbbook}, epidemic dynamics \cite{NBPlosOne}, overtaking behavior of pedestrians \cite{over}, etc.

+Among the basic pattern formation in pedestrian systems is the formation of lanes, comprising pedestrians moving in the same direction.
+This has been observed for deterministic dynamics without fluctuations \cite{active} and is driven by the propulsion term.
+The presence of fluctuations can prevent lane formation or even destroy existing lanes \cite{hebprl}.
+A further increase in the intensity of fluctuations may cause the emergence of a crystalline state, the so-called "freezing upon heating" \cite{hebprl}.
+At high densities, a transition from laminar to turbulent flow can be observed \cite{hebpre2007}

+Multi-lane formation has been observed not only in systems of pedestrians, but also in colloidal systems, or pair-ion plasmas in the electric field, where positively and negatively charged entities (macroions and ions) form lanes of oppositely moving particles, e.g. \cite{LowenLanes2002,EurJPLane2008,SoftMatt2019,plasma2020}; such self-organization also occurs with increasing particle density.
+The number of lanes may vary, depending on the number density and other parameters of the system.
+Band-to-lane transitions have been observed in discretized Vicsek models \cite{vis1, vis2}, and longitudinal band ("lane") formation has been reported in systems of self-propelled rods and in active nematics \cite{nem1, nem2, nem3, nem4}.

-In most of the previous studies the motion of the pedestrians was assumed to be symmetric, in terms of their reaction to the left and right surrounding.
-However, people are asymmetric by their nature, and the handedness is a form of side bias of human beings \cite{Mandal2001,Ida}.
-Handedness explicitly influences the way that one perceives their environment, and can influence one’s preference to turn toward their favoured hand \cite{McBeath,Scharine}.
-A commonly accepted view of handedness is that roughly 10\%-12\% of humans are left-handed worldwide \cite{Kushner}.
+In most previous studies, pedestrian motion was assumed to be symmetric in terms of its reaction to the left and right surroundings.
+However, people are asymmetric by nature, and handedness is a form of side bias in humans \cite{Mandal2001,Ida}.
+Handedness explicitly influences the way in which one perceives the environment and can influence one’s preference to turn towards their favored hand \cite{McBeath,Scharine}.
+A commonly accepted view of handedness is that approximately 10\%-12\% of humans worldwide are left-handed \cite{Kushner}.
 Comparative studies also provide evidence that reinforces the view that about 90\% of the population prefer using their right hand to execute unimanual tasks and activities \cite{Mandal2001}.
 A cross-cultural study surveying artwork spanning over 5,000 years found that 93\% of people appeared to be right-handed, irrespective of geographical location \cite{coren1977}.
-Older adults (93.1\%) mostly prefer to use their right hand to perform tasks \cite{Predtechenskii}.
-The degree of prevalence of right- and left-handedness varies within about 10\% across cultures \cite{Kushner,Eze,Ida}.
+Older adults (93.1\%) preferred to use their right hand to perform tasks \cite{Predtechenskii}.
+The prevalence of right- and left-handedness varies within approximately 10\% across cultures \cite{Ida,Kushner,Eze}.